 Companioned Prayer was originally derived from Bio-Spiritual Focusing, which was developed by Father Ed McMahon, Ph.D. and Father Peter Campbell, Ph.D.
 Significant components of the practice and guidelines of Companioned Prayer were inspired by Fathers McMahon and Campbell.
 While Bio-Spiritual Focusing has some important similarities to Companioned Prayer, it is also very different.
-Bio-Spiritual Focusing does not have as strong a faith-orientation and it is neither written nor taught as a prayer of surrender to God the Father, Son and Holy Spirit, although some people, particularly those who learned it in a religious setting, may practice it that way.
-McMahon and Campbell present Bio-Spiritual Focusing as a physiopsychological healing practice that invites holistic spiritual growth.
-Information about their practice is available in their books, Bio-Spirituality, Focusing as a Way to Grow, Loyola Press, Chicago, 1985 & 1997; Beyond the Myth of Dominance, An Alternative to a Violent Society, Sheed & Ward, an imprint of Rowman & Littlefield Publishers, Inc., Lanham, MD, 1993; and Rediscovering the Lost Body-Connection within Christian Spirituality, Itasca Books, Minneapolis, MN, 2010.
-Their last book, Rediscovering the Lost Body-Connection within Christian Spirituality, does focus more on an understanding of the universal Christ which they associate with the Bio-Spiritual practice, but they do not incorporate the changes in the wording of the practice found in Companioned Prayer which help us to be drawn into a personal encounter with the Lord.
+Bio-Spiritual Focusing and their practice of simplified noticing and nurturing are neither written nor taught as a prayer of surrender to God the Father, Son and Holy Spirit.
+McMahon and Campbell present Bio-Spiritual Focusing as a self-initiated healing practice centered in the body that invites personal and spiritual growth within a 'Larger Body of Christ.'
+Information about their practice is available in their books, Bio-Spirituality, Focusing as a Way to Grow, Loyola Press, Chicago, 1985 & 1997; Beyond the Myth of Dominance, An Alternative to a Violent Society, Sheed & Ward, an imprint of Rowman & Littlefield Publishers, Inc., Lanham, MD, 1993; and Rediscovering the Lost Body-Connection within Christian Spirituality, Itasca Books, Minneapolis, MN, 2011.
+Their research and discoveries include very important findings, perspectives, and practices.
+However, they do not incorporate the wording found in Companioned Prayer which helps us to be drawn into a personal surrender and encounter with our Lord.

-Bio-Spiritual Focusing was developed by McMahon and Campbell out of a therapeutic practice called "Focusing," which was developed by Eugene Gendlin, Ph.D. in the late 1950's.
-Practitioners of "Bio-Spirituality" or "Focusing" who take up Companioned Prayer will need to be encouraged to spend significant time nurturing all of the faith aspects of the Companioned Prayer practice within the support and teaching of a Christian community in order to make the transition from psychology to Christian prayer.
-While framing a practice in psychological concepts and language may be appealing to some people, it is completely inadequate to the reality of the divine, and can create an artificial intellectual barrier to letting go into and experiencing the divine presence of our Lord.
+While framing a physio-psychological practice of immense spiritual potential within a blending of psychological and Christian concepts may appeal to some people, it can be inadequate to the reality of the gift of divine encounter; and for many, it can create an artificial intellectual barrier to letting go into and experiencing the divine presence of our Lord.
+Bio-Spiritual Focusing was developed by McMahon and Campbell out of a therapeutic practice called "Focusing," which was developed by Eugene Gendlin, Ph.D. from the late 1950's to the 1970's.
+Practitioners of "Bio-Spirituality" or "Focusing" who take up Companioned Prayer will need to be encouraged to spend significant time nurturing all of the faith aspects of the Companioned Prayer practice within the support and teaching of a Christian community in order to make the transition from physio-psychology to Christian prayer.